Harar: Anglo-Egyptian occupation (19th century)

+the Egyptians are not viewed by them as pure from a religious standpoint.
+The pashas are lukewarm believers in the Prophet.

 The Egyptian period witnessed the reconstruction and enlargement of the city's infrastructure.
 Under the governor Nadi Pasha, the height of the walls were increased.
 The old palace of the Emirs was demolished and erected in its place was a two-story governor's house which looked over the marketplace and dominated the entire settlement.
 The town's main mosque was also torn down and replaced with a somewhat larger structure.
 The Egyptians also built a much needed hospital near the south western gate under Ridwan Pasha.
 During the period of Egyptian rule, Arthur Rimbaud lived in the city as the local functionary of several different commercial companies based in Aden; he returned in 1888 to resume trading in coffee, musk, and skins until a fatal disease forced him to return to France.
 A house said to have been his residence is now a museum.

 The Egyptian occupation of Harar came to an end as a result of the British conquest of Egypt and the Mahdist revolt.
 These developments produced a crisis in 1884 when the Egyptian government's payments to the troops ceased to arrive, the garrison was forced to raid the Oromos and Somalis for food.
 In accordance with an agreement with another power in the region namely France, the UK was forced to withdraw its Egyptian forces from Harar.
 The Egyptian troops duly moved out of the city, taking some valuables with them, but leaving most of their local families behind.
 The Emirate was thus restored under Emir Abdullahi in 1885, however Emir Abdullahi's rule was short lived for in 1887 Menelik II would defeat him at the Battle of Chelenqo and thus conquer the walled city.